tag1consulting/goose/src/docs/goose-book/src/glossary.md

 # Glossary

 ## GooseUser
 A thread that repeatedly runs a single [**scenario**](./getting-started/metrics.html#scenarios) for the duration of the load test.
 For example, when Goose starts, you may use the [`--users`](./getting-started/common.html#how-many-users-to-simulate) command line option to configure how many GooseUser threads are started.
-There is not intended to be a 1:1 correlation between GooseUsers and real website users.
+This is not intended to be a 1:1 correlation between GooseUsers and real website users.

 ## Request
 A single [**request**](./getting-started/metrics.html#requests) based around HTTP verbs.